 The organiser will provide transportation for competing delegations during the competition.
 This transportation service (including airport transfers) is only offered on the days when the delegations are booked in an official hotel through the organisers.
+On days delegations are using an unofficial hotel or an official hotel, not reserved through the organisers, they are not allowed to use the official event transportation.

 If the delegation misses the transport deadline the organisers are not obliged to provide airport, train or bus station transfers.